eagle-ai/eagle-ai.github.io/deployment-in-production.md

 ---

-This page outlines the steps for deploying Apache Eagle (incubating, called Eagle in the follwing) in the production environment.
+This page outlines the steps for deploying Apache Eagle (incubating, called Eagle in the following) in the production environment.

 Here's the main content of this page: